-If you have a hard time coming up with ideas, then a list of pre-made drawings or painting prompts can be used so you don’t end up procrastinating every time you sit down to create.
+If you often struggle to come up with ideas, consider using a list of pre-made drawings or painting prompts.
+This way, you can avoid procrastination and have a starting point every time you sit down to create.

 Network Within the Art Community

 Most artists work alone and are prone to art fatigue and loss of interest to create new pieces.

 Only artists understand the lack of inspiration and phases of the art block.
 Therefore, networking and meeting with other artists who understand your struggles and give you valuable advice is a welcome step.
 They can help you view things from a different angle and can get you out of the art block.

 Meet other artists, attend gallery openings, join local art leagues to stimulate your creativity.
 Take part in the online art communities and share your concerns.
 You can also join classes and learn new techniques through craft-art.com.
 This also creates opportunities to meet new people who can be the source of new ideas.
 The support you get can greatly boost you both artistically and personally.